Particle.news

 Overview

-• The Manhattan District Attorney’s office is reviewing the ruling to determine whether to pursue a new trial or drop the charges.
+• The Manhattan District Attorney’s Office is reviewing the decision and must decide whether to pursue a new trial or drop the charges in the decades-old disappearance.